smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 3.&nbsp;&nbsp; Named RVO

 Named RVO (NRVO) is concerned with the optimization performed for "named objects", which are objects returned but not created on a `return` statement.
-Listing C shows some code to return a named object without NRVO and with NRVO: Without NRVO, two instances of `S` are created, whereas with NRVO, only one object is created.
-The comments in code show the location and sequence of object creation and destruction in each case.
+Listing C illustrates this optimization.
+As the comments point out, without NRVO, the code creates two instances of `S` are created, but with NRVO, it creates only one object.

 **Note:** GCC performs NRVO by default, but it can be disabled using the [`-fno-elide-constructors`](https://gcc.gnu.org/onlinedocs/gcc/C_002b_002b-Dialect-Options.html#C_002b_002b-Dialect-Options)